Associated functions & Methods

 Method

-- 🌟🌟 Methods are similar to functions: Declare with
+- ππ Methods are similar to functions: Declare with

-, have parameters and a return value.
-Unlike functions, methods are defined within the context of a struct (or an enum or a trait object), and their first parameter is alwaysself
+fn, have parameters and a return value.
+Unlike functions, methods are defined within the context of a struct (or an enum or a trait object), and their first parameter is alwaysself, which represents the instance of the struct the method is being called on.

 struct Rectangle { width: u32, height: u32, } impl Rectangle { // Complete the area method which return the area of a Rectangle. fn area } fn main() { let rect1 = Rectangle { width: 30, height: 50 }; assert_eq!(rect1.area(), 1500); println!("Success!"); }

-- 🌟🌟
+- ππ

-will only borrow a reference from the instance.
+selfwill take the ownership of current struct instance, however,&selfwill only borrow a reference from the instance.

 // Only fill in the blanks, DON'T remove any line! #[derive(Debug)] struct TrafficLight { color: String, } impl TrafficLight { pub fn show_state(__) { println!("the current state is {}", __.color); } } fn main() { let light = TrafficLight{ color: "red".to_owned(), }; // Don't take the ownership of `light` here. light.show_state(); // ...
 Otherwise, there will be an error below println!("{:?}", light); }

-- 🌟🌟 The
+- ππ The

 struct TrafficLight { color: String, } impl TrafficLight { // Using `Self` to fill in the blank. pub fn show_state(__) { println!("the current state is {}", self.color); } // Fill in the blank, DON'T use any variants of `Self`. pub fn change_state(__) { self.color = "green".to_string() } } fn main() { println!("Success!"); }